 2. Inventory your current content

 List the pages you already have.
 Include the URL, topic, target intent, funnel stage and current status.
 You cannot find gaps if you do not know what exists.
+If you have not done this before, a content audit is the right starting point.

 3. Map audience questions and demand